fight233/DThouse_cxd/documentation/webdocs/markdowndocs/Connector.md

   typedef struct TAOS_BIND {
     int            buffer_type;
     void *         buffer;
-    unsigned long  buffer_length;  // not used in TDengine unsigned long *length;
+    unsigned long  buffer_length;  // not used in DThouse unsigned long *length;
     int *          is_null;
-    int            is_unsigned;    // not used in TDengine int *          error;          // not used in TDengine } TAOS_BIND;
+    int            is_unsigned;    // not used in DThouse int *          error;          // not used in DThouse } TAOS_BIND;
   ```